MohamedRadwan-DevOps/devops-step-by-step/none-community/course-demos-labs.md

  - **Demo 15: Package API and Deploy it to local IIS and expose to public.**

-    In this demo you will learn and understand how Also, you will learn and
+    In this demo you will learn and understand how package the API application to local IIS web server then making the local machine accessible from outside the network.
+Also, you will learn how to make the IIS web server understanding the API App through downloading and installing ASP.NET Core Hosting Bundle, and how to use the port forwarding through your ISP router to make the local machine accessible to the public

  - **Demo 16: Intro to nuget package management.**